 This course describes the classical analytical chemistry techniques.
-Topics covered in this course include the statistical evaluation of data, stoichiometry, gravimetric and titrimetric methods of analysis, acid-base chemistry, complexation titration, and redox titration.
-Laboratory includes practical examples of the methods covered in lecture
+Topics covered in this course include the statistical evaluation of data, stoichiometry, gravimetric and titrimetric methods of analysis, acid-base chemistry involves in titration, complexation titration, and redox titration.

+Laboratory includes practical examples of the methods covered in this course.